hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

 Prior to this, you must have Helm installed and configured both in your Kubernetes cluster and locally on your machine.
-The steps to do this are out of the scope of this document, please read the [Helm documentation](https://helm.sh/) for more information.
+The steps to do this are out of the scope of this document.
+Please refer to the [Helm documentation](https://helm.sh/) for more information.

 Example chart usage: